kosztkas/resume/index.md

 ## On The Side

 **Mentor** @ [Flow Academy](https://www.flowacademy.hu//) _(Jan 2022 - Present)_ <br>
-Mentoring students on the fundamentals of Ansible and Public Clouds -  AWS
+Mentoring in the fundamentals of Ansible and public clouds, specifically AWS <br>
+Creating course materials, excercises and holding lectures online
 <br>

-**Research Assistant** @ [Budapest University of Technology and Economics](https://www.bme.hu//) _(Mar 2022 - June 2022)_ <br>
+**Research Assistant** @ [Budapest University of Technology and Economics](https://www.bme.hu//) _(Feb 2022 - June 2022)_ <br>
- Consulting on the Training Project Laboratory course in the semester Exercises in Docker and Kubernetes
+ Consulting on the Training Project Laboratory course for the semester <br>
+ Planned exercises in Docker and Kubernetes <br>
+ Participated in the rating of the course final papers
 <br><br>

 ## Certifications